James Wemyss (1726–1786): Early life

 Wemyss was born on 23 February 1726.
 Wemyss was the third and youngest son of James Wemyss, 5th Earl of Wemyss by his wife Janet Charteris.
 Wemyss was educated in Edinburgh.

 His eldest brother, David, Lord Elcho, was attainted in 1746, and his other older brother, Francis, adopted the name Charteris as heir to their maternal grandfather Francis Charteris, a Scottish soldier and adventurer who earned a substantial sum of money through gambling and the South Sea Bubble.
 Therefore, James was named heir to the Wemyss estates, including Wemyss Castle, by a new entail of 31 July 1750.
 The 5th Earl of Wemyss died in 1756.

 Career

-Wemyss served in the British Navy, as a Midshipman R.N.
-1741; was promoted to Lieutenant in 1745.
-However, his progress was slow, and soon after succeeding to the Wemyss estates, his brother Francis wrote to him urging him to quit the navy, establish himself at Wemyss Castle and marry.
-On 12 January 1757, Lord Temple refused his promotion request and Wemyss resigned his commission.
+Wemyss served as a midshipman in the Royal Navy from 1741, and was promoted to Lieutenant in 1745.
+However doubts were raised regarding his professional abilities as a sailor, and he was denied further promotion.
+After succeeding to the Wemyss estates, his brother Francis wrote to him urging him to quit the navy, establish himself at Wemyss Castle and marry.
+A final request for promotion was refused in January 1757, after which Wemyss resigned his naval commission and returned to his estate.
 In 1759, his friend, Richard Kempenfelt, wrote to him "The navy should not have neglected you, nor you it.
 Possessed of every quality to shine conspicuous, why should you shade yourself in peace when your country, when all Europe, is as in a blaze of arms?"

-Wemyss was Member of Parliament for Fife from 1763 to 1768 and for Sutherland from 1768 to 1784, when he was succeeded by his son.
+Wemyss was elected Member of Parliament for Fife from 1763 to 1768 and for Sutherland from 1768 to 1784, when he was succeeded by his son.